 So instead of folding around, try to play more hands, raise more preflop and bluff a bit more postflop as well.
 Recreational players will be scared to take risks, and in many cases, they will be over folding.
 Therefore, playing an aggressive strategy will give you more chances to take down high multiplier spin and goes, and obviously, it is your goal to win.

 You can easily exploit both of these tendencies, and you should do that.
 Just be aware, that better players and regulars will not be changing their strategy much, based on the multiplier, so do not over adjust versus them.
-Therefore, to spot how you competition plays, you should not be playing too many tables at once, and that is our next point of building a winning spin and go strategy.
+Therefore, to spot how your competition plays, you should not be playing too many tables at once, and that is our next point of building a winning spin and go strategy.

 Getting a read on your opponents

-This information will be incredibly valuable later on because you will have a good idea how to adjust your strategy.
+This information will be incredibly valuable later on because you will have a good idea of how to adjust your strategy.
 Against some of your competition, you could be raising any two cards heads up and stealing a lot of money, while others will be very aggressive and 3-bet shove a lot.
 In this scenario, you should naturally be adjusting your play because raising wide would be a huge mistake.
 Therefore, folding your weakest hands and limping a lot will be your best strategy against him.
 You will let your opponent make many mistakes.
 Moreover, you will have a chance to outplay him postflop quite quickly while having a position.

 Remember, this is always a moving target and to get the best results you have to adjust your sin and go strategy to your opponent, not just blindly play fixed ranges.
 However, having a good starting strategy is crucial, and this is your best bet to become a winning player in these games.
 To get a bit more info on that, as well as all 49 spin and go charts for every possible preflop scenario, you can get my course and take your game to the next level.